Adam Mair

 Adam Mair (born February 15, 1979) is a Canadian former professional ice hockey centre who played in the National Hockey League (NHL) with the Toronto Maple Leafs, Los Angeles Kings, Buffalo Sabres and the New Jersey Devils.
-He was a player development coach for the Buffalo Sabres until October 2025 when he was charged with felony DWI for driving with his children in the car while intoxicated during a traffic accident in September 2025.
+He was a player development coach for the Buffalo Sabres until October 2025 when he was charged with felony DWI for driving with his children in a car while intoxicated during a traffic accident in September 2025.